Image: Shutterstock

 1. Fabric painting

 For a three-year-old child, fabric painting could be something basic to teach them a few painting techniques, shapes, and colors.
-As they have fun playing with shapes on the fabric, they will also develop their motor skills and imagination.
+As they have fun playing with shapes on the fabric, they will stay away from screens and learn new things.

 You will need